zed6250JB/ahkFLIRC/README.md

 copy bluestacks.conf to C:\ProgramData\BlueStacks_nxt\bluestacks.conf to ensure proper keybindings, and remove ads.
 Adjust other settings to you preference in the blustacks menu.

 copy scrnsave.scr to C:\Users\\%currentuser%\Desktop to enable black screen when hitting power button on remote.

+Check out the FlircRemoteGuide.png screenshot for identifying what the buttons do.